lgatto/TeachingMaterial/02-open-science.md

 (from the [Wikipedia Open Science page](Wikipedia Open Science page))

-Some have also raised arguments about specific aspects of Open Science, such as confusion open source and the lack commercial prospects in software, or open access and quality of publication.
+Some have also raised arguments about specific aspects of Open Science, often founded on confusions or mis-understandings:

+- open source and the lack commercial prospects in software
+- open access and quality of publication

 ### See also